Fibonacci Trading Strategy using Confluence Factor

 - The first step is to identify a clear trend in the market.
 This can be done by looking at the price action. means there should be a clear impulse to move beyond support resistance.

-- The second step is to identify key levels of support and resistance or supply and demand zone in a clear trend.
-This can be done by looking for previous price levels where the price has breakout or reversed
+- The second step is to identify key support and resistance levels or supply and demand zones in a clear trend.
+This can be done by looking for previous price levels where the price has breakout or reversed.

-- The third step is to use the Fibonacci retracement tool to find out the key level of retracement and look for the confluence of both support or resistance with the Fibonacci retracement level
+- The third step is to use the Fibonacci retracement tool to find out the key level of retracement and look for the confluence of both support and resistance with the Fibonacci retracement level.

 - Stop loss and target: – ABOVE ENTRY SIGNAL HIGH IN DOWN TREND.

-Here is an example of a nifty 2 hours time frame.505 Fibonacci retracement with flip resistance and then a downtrend continued
+Here is an example of a nifty 2-hour time frame.505 Fibonacci retracement with flip resistance and then a downtrend continued

 Below is the example of Fibonacci with a supply and demand zone and then a downtrend continued

 Using two well-known indicators, the Fibonacci plus moving average confluence trading technique can spot probable market trends and reversals.
 Traders look for confluence between these two indicators to confirm their trading decisions, and the strategy is popular among technical analysts for its accuracy in identifying potential trading opportunities.

 - Plot moving averages on your chart.
 Moving averages can help identify the trend’s direction and provide potential areas of support and resistance.